ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/tutorial/README.md

 ### Creating a Shopping List

 The first thing you want to be able to do with a shopping list app is to create new shopping lists.
 To achieve this, you should have an add button which launches a form to fill out with the shopping list title and then submit the form to actually create the list.

-> **Note**: When viewing the code snippets, some previously entered content may be intentionally omitted and replaced with `...` for readability.
-Refer to the referenced file in appropriate tutorial step to see the full content.

 1. Update [`index.html`](step-02/index.html) to have an **Add** button, the **Create a Shopping List** form, and the template to represent a single shopping list.
 In addition, the `PouchDB` `find` plugin is also needed for improved searching of the database: